 Similar to digital marketing, you want to use as much traffic as possible to increase your chances of converting it into deals.

-There are also some more or less reliable tactics you can use to avoid fines, which is putting the real estate bandit signs up only during weekends as city workers usually don’t work on those days.
+It’s putting the real estate bandit signs up only during weekends as city workers usually don’t work on those days.

 Let’s Leave You with a Balanced Opinion So You Can Make a Decision

 |In terms of only the sign costs, they are not expensive.||It could potentially damage your reputation and other marketing efforts, because it’s not considered very professional.

 |You can attract sellers that are motivated and want to sell fast.||It is illegal for the most part.
 The majority of cities prohibit putting out bandit signs and can fine you between $50 and $300 per sign.|

 |You will attract sellers that prefer not to work with realtors.||They can easily be taken down by your competitors.|

 |Many residents don’t like or even hate bandit signs.
 The ugliness for marketing purposes is a good thing (draws attention), but for the rest of the people it’s often just annoying.|